COVESA/vehicle_service_catalog/README.md

 Each `events` list object specifies a fire-and-forget call, executed by zero or more subscribing instances, that does not return a value.

-Executtion is best effort to UDP level with server failures not being reported.
+Execution is best effort to UDP level with server failures not being reported.

 A `events` sample list object is given below: